willhunt914/CirclePython/README.md

 ## Tempature Sensor
 The goal of this project is to use a tempature sensor to detect the temp and read it onto an LED screen.

+all images and code and videos are from [Cooper M](https://github.com/Cooper-Moreland/EngNotebook3#video)
 ### Code

 ```python